JezerM/web-greeter/README.md

 ```

 ## Theme Javascript API
-[Antergos](https://github.com/Antergos) documentation is no longer available.
+[Antergos][Antergos] documentation is no longer available.
 Although, you can see the man-pages `man web-greeter` for some documentation and explanation.
 Also, you can explore the provided [themes](./themes) for real use cases.

+## Enable features
+### Brightness control
+To control the brightness inside the greeter, I recommend to use [acpilight][acpilight] replacement for `xbacklight`.

+udev rules are needed to be applied before using it.
+Then, lightdm will need to be allowed to change backlight values, to do so add lightdm user to **video** group: `sudo usermod -a -G video lightdm`

+If you don't want to or don't have a compatible device, disable it inside `/etc/lightdm/web-greeter.yml`

+### Battery status
+`acpi` is the only tool you need (and a battery).

+You can disable it inside `/etc/lightdm/web-greeter.yml`

 ## Debugging
 You can run the greeter from within your desktop session if you add the following line to the desktop file for your session located in `/usr/share/xsessions/`: `X-LightDM-Allow-Greeter=true`.